Eysarcoris venustissimus Woundwort Shieldbug

 rare in the 19th century, this shieldbug is now widespread in southern

-and central Britain as far north as Yorkshire, in hedgerows and woodland edges.
+and central Britain as far north as Yorkshire, although much scarcer in

 Adult: All year